juanfont/headscale/docs/faq.md

 ## When/Why is Feature X going to be implemented?

 We don't know.
 We might be working on it.
-If you want to help, please send us a PR.
+If you want to help, please post an feature request about it.

 Please be aware that there are a number of reasons why we might not accept specific contributions: